kimjune01/kimjune01.github.io/_posts/2023/2023-05-16-why-work-together.md

 Work assignments are determined by who can get it done the fastest, usually the one with most context who last worked on its adjacent component.
 For the sake of task completion, it is most efficient.
 It then serves to further secure their place in their trench of service to the corporation.

 In a silo'd configuration, any ambiguity requires solo input if I were to prevent its dreadful delay.
-What is the expected quality of a decision made solo vs. together?
+What is the expected quality of a decision made solo vs. made together?
 What are the costs of a bad architecture pattern hidden behind a ticket's checkbox in the done column?

 ![reality-silos](assets/work-together/reality-silos.png)